-13. Will any law enforcement officer directly benefit fi inancially from this license, if issued?

-□ Yes ⋈ No

-If Yes, provide name of law enforcement office er and department where employed:

-14. Has the licensee/applicant(s) ever been convicted o of any violation of the liquor laws in Maine or any State of

-the United States?
-0

-If Yes, please provide the following information format. on and attach additional pages as needed using the same

-Name: Date of Conviction:

-Offense: Location:

-Disposition:

-violations, in Maine or any State of the United State If Yes, please provide the following information format. es?
-X Yes No on and attach additional pages as needed using the same

-Name: Jose M Chavez Date of Conviction:2005

-Offense: 2005 - Driving without license Location: Atlanta GA

-Disposition: Guilty

-16. Has the licensee/applicant(s) formerly held a Maine e liquor license?
-X Yes \( \square\) No

-7. Does the licensee/applicant(s) own the premises? □ Yes 💢 No

-If No, please provide the name and address of th ne owner:

-14

-Robert Mason, Casco ME

-Robert Mason, Casco ME

-Robert Mason, Casco ME

-Robert Mason, Casco ME n Premise Application, Rev. 3/2020 Page 4 of 11
+13. Will any law enforcement officer direct tly benefit financially from this license, if issued? □ Yes □ No If Yes, provide name of law enforce ement officer and department where employed: convicted of any violation of the liquor laws in Maine or any State of If Yes, please provide the followin format. ng information and attach additional pages as needed using the same Name: Date of Conviction: Offense: Location: Disposition: If Yes, please provide the followin format.
+Name: ng information and attach additional pages as needed using the same Date of Conviction: Offense: 16.
+Has the licensee/applicant(s) formerly h 17.
+Does the licensee/applicant(s) own the premises?
+Yes No If No, please provide the name and Nilesh Patel SA mp 1233 Realty LLC 2 Brantwood Lane Burlington, MA 01803 On Premise Application, Rev. 3/2020 Page 4 of 11

-18. If you are applying for a liquor license for a Hotel or rooms available: Bed & Breakfast, please provide the number of guest 19.
-Please describe in detail the area(s) within the premis diagram in Section VI.
-(Use additional pages as needed) Mexican Family Restaurant 20.
-What is the distance from the premises to the near house, measured from the main entrance of the premise church, chapel or parish house by the ordinary course ses to the main entrance of the school, school dormitory, Name: Christian Academy Distance: •5 miles Section II: Signature of Applicant(s) By signing this application, the licensee/applicant unders punishable by law.
-Knowingly supplying false informatio Criminal Code, punishable by confinement of up to one y Please sign and date in blue ink. n on this application is a Class D Offense under Maine's Dated: topp in (name) Signature of Duly Authorized Person Signature of Duly Authorized Person tose m (nevez Printed Name Duly Authorized Person Printed Name of Duly Authorized Person On Premise Application, Rev. 3/2020 Page 5 of 11
+18. If you are applying for a liquor license for a Hotel or Bed & Breakfast, please provide the number of guest rooms available: 19.
+Please describe in detail the area(s) within the premises to be licensed.
+This description is in addition to the diagram in Section VI.
+(Use additional pages as needed) We are a przza I sandwich shop.
+We have about 30 seats.
+We do mostly take out.
+20. What is the distance from the premises to the nearest school, school dormitory, church, chapel or parish house, measured from the main entrance of the premises to the main entrance of the school, school dormitory, church, chapel or parish house by the ordinary course of travel?
+Name: Lake Region Baptist Church Name: Lake Region Baptist Church Distance: 112 mile away Section II: Signature of Applicant(s) By signing this application, the licensee/applicant understands that false statements made on this application are punishable by law.
+Knowingly supplying false information on this application is a Class D Offense under Maine's Criminal Code, punishable by confinement of up to one year, or by monetary fine of up to \$2,000 or by both.
+Please sign and date in blue ink.
+Dated: 9110/2024 Signature of Duly Authorized Person Signature of Duly Authorized Person Printed Name Duly Authorized Person Printed Name of Duly Authorized Person